AgnieszkaMucha/ProbabilityStatistics/index.md

 ### Lectures
 Lectures are held on Wednesdays at 9:40  till 11:10 in room 225 building D10 (Reymonta 19).
 First meeting: 6th of October, see Unitime.
 - What is statistic and probability for?
-Conditional probability [Basic probability](/FILES/stat_1.pdf)
+Conditional probability [Lecture](/FILES/stat_1.pdf)
 - Random variable